swcarpentry/DEPRECATED-boot-camps/version-control/git/github/instructor_notes.md

 <!--

-This file looks like needs to be updated to correspond to the current order of the curriculum.
-We now introduce github after "local", "Make Incremental Changes I and II."
-This introduces github at the beginning.
+These notes are known to be out of date with the current ACI workflow.

 -->